gabdube/panic-panda/readme.md

 In its current state, PanicPanda could be considered an framework embryo.
 You are free to take inspiration from it, but building another project around it would be foolish.

-A detailed write up under the "Documentation" section should be comming soon.
+A somewhat detailed write up can be found here: https://gabdube.github.io/python/vulkan/2019/01/10/python-and-vulkan-01.html

 ## Dependencies